adammharris/diaryx-specification/Diaryx Writing Specification.md

 4. `updated`: Timestamp at time of last modification to file.
 Same format as `created`
 5. `visibility`: Intended to represent who the writing is intended for, such as `private` or `public`.
 Can be any single string or list of strings.
 If this value is a list, the list should not include the values "public" or "private" in order to avoid confusion.
 6. `format`: URI, Markdown link, or file path pointing to the specification that defines how to parse this document's content.
 By default, is the latest CommonMark spec.
 Can also be a list to allow for a certain format with extensions (for example, CommonMark with table, footnote, and callout extensions).
+7. `reachable`: For public documents, this can be a URL or PID— some kind of clickable link that takes you to the document.
+The purpose of this property is to give a reader a way to share the document without copying and sending the entire document.
+So it should either be a reliable reference, or if the document is not public, perhaps contact information for the author of the document.

 ## Optional